youvegotnigel/appium-java-mobile-automation/README.md

 # appium-java-mobile-automation
-android mobile automation with appium in java
+A test automation framework for android and iOS mobile automation with appium in java

 # Appium Documentation